Ontario Traffic Ticket Defence

 Free Case Assessment

-Send Us Your Ticket Before You Pay It.
+Send Us Your Ticket or Summons Before You Decide Your Next Step.

-A quick assessment can help identify the charge, possible demerit points, insurance concerns, court location, response deadline, and whether the matter deserves a closer defence strategy.
+A quick assessment can help identify the charge, possible demerit points, insurance concerns, ICON or court location, response deadline, and whether the matter deserves a closer defence strategy.

 Upload, call, text, or submit the ticket, summons, or offence notice online.